dynamicpdf-api/nodejs-client/README.md

 # DynamicPDF Cloud API - Node.js Client

-Node.js client library for the DynamicPDF Cloud API.
+A NodeJS Client API that uses the DynamicPDF Cloud API to create, merge, split, form fill, stamp, secure/encrypt PDF documents.

 For more information please visit [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/ "DynamicPDF Cloud API Homepage")

 Examples for this client library can be taken from [nodejs-client-examples](https://github.com/dynamicpdf-api/nodejs-client-examples "nodejs-client-examples at GitHub")

-Support for other languages/plateforms can be found at [GitHub](https://github.com/dynamicpdf-api "DynamicPDF Cloud API at GitHub")
+Support for other languages/platforms can be found at [GitHub](https://github.com/dynamicpdf-api "DynamicPDF Cloud API at GitHub")